 - Use of in-network providers

-- Designating a Coordinating Provider (PCP)
+- Designating a Primary Care Physician (PCP)

-- The Care Coordination Process and Utilization Management
+- The Care Coordination Process

-- o Pre-authorization and Clinical Review
+- Management Preauthorization and Clinical Review

 - o Concurrent Utilization Review

 - o Personal Care Guide Management

 Use of In-Network Providers

 The Plan offers a broad network of providers and offers the highest level of benefits when Covered Members utilize "In-Network" resources.
 These networks will be indicated on your Plan identification card.
 Services provided by Out-of-Network providers will not be eligible for the highest benefits.
 Specific benefit levels are shown in the Schedule of Benefits.